paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 “(2) for such a memorandum or agreement entered into after such date, in a timely manner and not more than 60 days after the date such memorandum or other agreement is entered into.”

 #### Definitions
-For definitions of “intelligence community” and “congressional intelligence committees”, referred to in text, see section 2 of div.
+For definitions of “intelligence community” and “congressional intelligence committees” as used in this section, see section 2 of div.
 N of Pub.
 L. 115–31, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).

 <a id="section-3314"></a>